 1. Make Use of Israel’s Markets

-2. Take advantage of Israel’s Hostels
+2. Take Advantage of Israel’s Hostels

 Hostels don’t usually at first sound like the place you would like to spend your vacation, but Israel has a growing breed of hostels which are leading the region (and in cases, the world) as models.
-You’ll find urban hostels offering top-quality accommodation with unbeatable atmosphere for a fraction of the price of hotels (some of whose accommodation is even more basic than the hostel’s), converted historic buildings, and small hostels in remote corners of the country with amazing standards.
+You’ll find urban hostels offering top-quality accommodation with an unbeatable atmosphere for a fraction of the price of hotels (some of whose accommodation is even more basic than the hostel’s), converted historic buildings, and small hostels in remote corners of the country with amazing standards.
 Check out our guide to the best hostels in Israel or see a big list of hostels in Israel.
-Also see our page about backpacking in Israel.
+Also, see our page about backpacking in Israel.

-3. Eat Falafal and Hummus
+3. Eat Falafel and Hummus

-Falafal and hummus are to Israel what pretzels and hotdogs are to America and pasties and sandwiches to England.
+Falafel and hummus are to Israel what pretzels and hotdogs are to America and pasties and sandwiches to England.
 They are available everywhere, eaten by everyone from construction workers to business-people, and are incredibly affordable costing as little as NIS 10 in some areas.
 It’s amazing value and you can be pretty certain that it’ll taste good.
 Because Israel is such a melting pot of cultures, there are other popular street foods which are available everywhere including Bourekas (fine pastry filled with different fillings), Schnitzel, and Shwarama.

-4. Find the cheapest flights to Israel
+4. Find the Cheapest Flights to Israel

 Getting to Israel cheaply can be a challenge at certain times of the year, but there are more airlines than ever flying to Tel Aviv including a large number of low-cost European airlines.
-There are bargains to be had, whether you are flying from the US or Canada, Europe, or elsewhere, if you search around and are flexible.
+There are bargains to be had, whether you are flying from the US or Canada, Europe, or elsewhere if you search around and are flexible.